 What do I need to do before starting a new job?

 Do your research.
-Look up the people you’ll be working with, the company, and the position.
+Look up the people you’ll be working with, the company, and the position long before your first day at a new job.
 Review your contract and the original job listing to get a better idea of what you’re really responsible for.

 You should also scope out the area surrounding your workplace.
 Are there any good coffee shops, restaurants, or places where you can run errands nearby?
 Take advantage of your location to get the most out of your day before and after work.